miklaskarjalainen/SpaceShooterC/README.md

 #  <p align=center> Space Shooter

-This is a simple game made in approximetly in 2 hours in plain' C, with [SDL2](https://www.libsdl.org/).
+This is a simple game made in approximetly 2 hours in plain C, with [SDL2](https://www.libsdl.org/).
 This was my first try making anything "big" in C without classes or std libraries, and i think it shows.

 ![Picture](screenshot.png)